OpenMineMods/OpenMineMods/README.md

 * Download and unzip https://github.com/joonatoona/OpenMineMods/archive/master.zip
 * Run `Intallers\Windows.bat` in the unzipped folder
 * Run `Installers\GUI_Win.bat` in the unzipped folder

+If you get a 500 trying to open the webapp, you may need to disable windows firewall.

 ---